-Finding the right person to buy your land in Southern California and Central Ohio can be difficult.
+Finding the right person to buy your land in Ohio and California can be difficult.
 The market simply isn’t as large as it is for single-family homes.
 In our latest post, we offer some tips to sell your land fast!

-Selling your Southern California and Central Ohio land can be much different than selling a Southern California and Central Ohio home.
+Selling your Ohio and California land can be much different than selling a Ohio and California home.
 You will need to get the property in front of the right people at the right time.
 You cannot expect to use the same advertising strategy as you would for a single family home.
 You’ll need to cast a much different net!
 We will provide you with a few things to consider below!

 Who Are Your Buyers?

 With a residential property, buyers can be found in all sorts of places.
 Land sales are a bit different.
-You have to ask yourself, who is actively in the market to buy Southern California and Central Ohio land?
-In most cases, the biggest buyers of Southern California and Central Ohio land are developers, investors, home builders and future homeowners.
+You have to ask yourself, who is actively in the market to buy Ohio and California land?
+In most cases, the biggest buyers of Ohio and California land are developers, investors, home builders and future homeowners.
 Marketing to each can be a little different.
 Investors will want to know the numbers while future homeowners will care more about the location and physical attributes of the land.
 Networking at local real estate and business events can help you establish the connections you need to get your land in front of the right people.

 Compare Listing With A Direct Sale